hluk/CopyQ/README.md

 To build and install CopyQ on your system read `INSTALL` file.

-To help with translating, fixing or writing code read `HACKING` file.

-For more info go to <http://code.google.com/p/copyq/>.
+For more info go to <https://sourceforge.net/projects/copyq/>.

 Features
 --------